Razorback (band): Beggar's Moon

 Basti Artadi of Wolfgang shares credit for work done on the Beggar's Moon album art.
-According to Tirso Ripoll in his podcast with Basti Artadi, Tropical Banter, Beggar's Moon can be played over Blade Runner in synchronicity, similar to Pink Floyd's Dark Side of the Moon played over The Wizard of Oz.
+According to Tirso Ripoll in his podcast with Basti Artadi, Tropical Banter, Beggar's Moon can be played over Blade Runner in synchronicity, similar to Pink Floyd's The Dark Side of the Moon played over The Wizard of Oz.

 On July 19, 1997, the band along with Wolfgang opened for the American rock band Rage Against the Machine in their concert at the Cuneta Astrodome, Manila.

 Star

 The third Razorback album, Star, was released in 1998.
-The album produced the award winning video hit "Voodoo, Who Do?", plus other favorites such as "Tikman ang Ulan" ("Taste the Rain"), "Pag-hihintay" ("The Waiting"), and "Sa Gitna Ng Lahat" ("In the Midst of it All").
+The album produced the award-winning video hit "Voodoo, Who Do?", plus other favorites such as "Tikman ang Ulan" ("Taste the Rain"), "Pag-hihintay" ("The Waiting"), and "Sa Gitna Ng Lahat" ("In the Midst of it All").
 "Voodoo, Who Do?" would later on become part of the soundtrack of Stone, a comic book by Filipino artist Whilce Portacio - along with tracks by such artists as Korn, Our Lady Peace, Incubus, as well as Filipino artists Chill and Wolfgang.

 Some time after Star was released (whose carrier single had Basti Artadi voicing the intro), David Aguirre went on hiatus, prompting some speculation that he was quitting the band for good.
 He returned in late 2000.